COVID-19 Guidance for businesses

 Arts Council England - £160 million of emergency funding available for those organisations and individuals.

 There are a number of organisations who provide help and information about different grants or funding schemes that are out there to help your business, as well as providing other general advice for businesses.

 The GOV.UK website provides a range of information on grants, finance and loans, and business support such as mentoring, consultancy and funding for small and medium-sized businesses and start-ups.

 The British Business Bank is 100% Government owned, but independently managed, and brings expertise and Government money to the smaller business finance markets.
 They do not lend or invest directly.
 Instead, they work with over 80 partners such as banks, leasing companies and web-based platforms to make finance markets work better for small businesses in the UK.

-Enterprise First provide businesses help with writing a business plan, securing funding and scaling, as well as general advice.
+Enterprise South provide businesses help with writing a business plan, securing funding and scaling, as well as general advice.
 The services they offer include: